Jyoteesh38/Generating-ensembles-for-convective-scale-precipitation-downscaling-using-Gen-AI-R3GAN/README.md

 ![Training framework](docs/GAN_training.png)

-This repository implements **R3GAN**, a distributed generative adversarial network (GAN) for downscaling of convective-scale precipitation using global ERA5 reanalysis and Australian regional reanalysis data.
+This repository implements **R3GAN**, a distributed generative adversarial network (GAN) for the prediction of convective-scale precipitation (4.4 km horizontal resolution) using ERA5 atmospheric variables as input and Australian regional reanalysis (BARRA-C2) precipitation as target.

 ---